AMEXif/eaio/README.md

 - [Download](https://payhip.com/b/InD9Z)

+You can just download the installer which will install the newest version of eaio available into %localappdata%\EAIO.
+Or you can install the app files themselves into any folder you like using this approach!

 Extract the .rar archive onto your desktop (or wherever you want really, I don't care).

 <img src="https://user-images.githubusercontent.com/67397386/159092887-ac58df24-3c4d-47ec-b421-0d99276824c7.png" width="267" height="417" />